 All ADC staff, including non-direct care, direct care, and volunteers are to be provided training related to all policies and procedures prior to performing job responsibilities.
 The orientation is to be an in depth training to enable staff to perform their assigned job responsibilities and meet the individual needs of participants.
 Staff are not allowed to perform job functions for which they are not trained and/or have the certification or license to provide.
 Any restraint must be applied by staff trained in its safe application, and must be authorized by a physician prior to its application and an order obtained containing specific criteria including the reason for the restraint, the type of restraint, when it may be removed and any other actions required.
-When the physician has determined a restraint is necessary, only devices that are the least restrictive for the participant's physician orders to contain "standing" or PRN (as needed) orders for the use of any type of restraint.
+When the physician has determined a restraint is necessary, only devices that are the least restrictive for the participant and consistent with the participant's total treatment program shall be used.
+It is never appropriate for the participant's physician orders to contain "standing" or PRN (as needed) orders for the use of any type of restraint.
 This criteria is the same for any restraint- whether physical, chemical, mechanical or restrictive intervention.